Mental Health

 Therapy also taught me naming the problem is another way to tame it.

 If I call a problem (whether it be bipolar disorder itself or learned helplessness specifically) what it actually is, I take away the power it once had over me.
-It says “I know your name, I am in control.”
-It reminds me of parents calling kids their first and middle name when they really mean business!
+It says, “I know your name; I am in control.”
+It reminds me of parents calling kids their first and middle names when they really mean business!

-I’m learning to process my minor fluctuations in a healthier way that doesn’t require me to throw my hands up in defeat right away.
+I’m learning to process my minor fluctuations in a healthier way that doesn’t require me to throw my hands up in defeat.

 I found some other things I wrote from that depression.
 I wrote quite a bit about how “the higher you go, the harder you fall,” and then somehow, within the depths of my despair, I scribbled in the margins that “the harder you fall, the higher you bounce.”